heydevanand/Learn2Contribute/contribute.md

 ## Branching Strategy
 - **main** The `main` branch contains only the read-only.
 You can't push changes directly to it.

 - **created-issue** To submit an issue.
-Make your changes and submit a pull request back to `created-issue-branch` when ready.
+Make your changes and submit a pull request back to `created-issue` when ready.

 - **feature-branch** For adding new features or submit content, submit a pull request to `feature-branch` in format of `feature-<feature-name>`.